Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving NJ

 In some cases, a life insurance policy lists a minor as the beneficiary.
 If the beneficiary is still a minor when the policyholder passes away, the courts will usually choose a custodian to oversee the minor beneficiary’s death benefits.
 The policyholder can also appoint a custodian.

 Nothing can really be done to stop the custodian from using the minor’s inheritance for their personal gain.
 It is often recommended that the policyholder set up a trust and designate the minor as the beneficiary of the trust.
-We suggest hiring an estate planning attorney to help you understand the legalities of setting up a trust
+We suggest hiring an estate planning attorney to help you understand the legalities of setting up a trust.

 Unfortunately, there is no easy answer to this question.
 There is no nationwide online database that lists every person who has purchased a life insurance policy.
 If you’re unsure whether your deceased loved one had a life insurance policy, there are a few things you can do to find out.
-If possible, contact their employer to ask if they offered group life insurance coverage as a benefit of working there.
-You might also look through old documents in search of life insurance paperwork and review bank statements to locate paid insurance premiums.

 Please remember: if a life insurance policy lists you as the beneficiary, you are responsible for notifying the insurance provider of the policyholder’s passing.